 Carex albicans (White-tinged Sedge) Bright green narrow thread-like foliage.
 Thrives in a well-drained shade garden or dry woodland.
 Can be mowed several times per season.

-Carex pennsylvanica (Pennsylvania sedge) Forms large colonies of deep green, narrow, semi-evergreen blades, about 12” long.
+Carex pennsylvanica (Pennsylvania sedge) (above) Forms large colonies of deep green, narrow, semi-evergreen blades, about 12” long.
 In early spring whitish spikelets are held above the leaves.
 Occurs in partial sun or shade in well drained or dry acidic woodlands.
 An excellent groundcover or lawn substitute for the shade garden.
 It can be mowed if desired.

 Choose a single sedge for your area, or plant clumps of different sedges for contrasting texture and color.
 If the area will get absolutely no foot-traffic, consider mixing in some flowering shade perennials such as woodland phlox, virginia bluebells, or foam flower.
 They will add a touch of color to set off the carpet of sedge.